nowakalan/nowakalan/README.md

-### Hi there 👋
+### Hi, I'm Alan! 👋

 ✨ About me

-🎓 Currently, I'm at the end of one-year Full Stack Developer programming course run by the Codecool programming school, where I worked on my tech and soft skills.
+🎓 Currently, I'm at the end of **Java from Scratch** [(diplom)](https://app.diplomasafe.com/en-US/diploma/dc9dadebbb13afe2f28351b8c6dcf1ad81463493a) and **UX/UI Design** courses run by the Software Development Academy programming school, where I worked on my tech and soft skills.

 🔎 I am looking for a job as a junior engineer with the possibility of development and the chance to learn even more new things! :)

-📁 I am an open, sociable, active and most of all helpful person.
-I love to make new friends, gain new experiences and cannot imagine life without people around me.
-I am ready for new challenges, even if the road is rough, I will try even harder.
+📁 I am an open, sociable, active, and, most importantly, helpful person.
+I love making new friends and gaining new experiences.
+I am ready for new challenges, and even if the road is rough, I will try even harder.

-💪 Beside that i am trying to develop my mind i am sport enthusiast especially calisthenics.
-Sometimes I help my friends with planning their diets to lose weight or build muscles.
-Remember!
-In a healthy body, healthy mind. 😎
+💪 Besides that, I am trying to develop my mind.
+I am a sports enthusiast, especially in roller skating, and recently, I have taken up gym workouts.
+I believe that a healthy body is crucial for a healthy mind. 😎

-🎮📚 I love reading books and playing video games.
-Well when it comes to books i will choose those about personal development or thriller ones.
-Currently reading Thinking, Fast and Slow by Kahneman Daniel and my favorite thriller is I Am Pilgrim by Terry Hayes.
-Regarding to playing games i would choose online games and skilled ones.

 ⭐ Technology stack

-Java
-Java
-Java
-Java
-Java
-Java
-Java
-Java
-Java
-Java
-Java
-Java
-Java
-Java

 📫 Contact and socials

-nowak.alan@gmail.com
+nowak.alan@gmail.com<br/>
 www.linkedin.com/in/nowak-alan

 <!--